pradakev/pradakev/README.md

-- 👋 Hi, I’m @pradakev
+- 👋 Hi, I’m Kevin Prada, a Computer Science undergraduate at the University of California, Riverside!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning, Full Stack Web Development, and Mobile App Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Web Dev and am currently creating my own GitHub website.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning projects.
-- 📫 How to reach me ...
+- 📫 You can reach me via email at pradakev@gmail.com

 <!---
 pradakev/pradakev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.